souenzzo/reald/README.md

 - Enter the directory `cd reald`

-- Start a REPL for development `clj -A:dev:cljs`
+- Start a REPL for development `clj -A:test:cljs`

 - Start developing server: